Frequently Asked Travel Questions

 Once you have connected with our staff, your group will be transported to your lodging for the night.
 Your driver and 410 Bridge staff member will be with you for the duration of your trip.

-410 teams stay in hotels and guesthouses selected by 410 staff in country.
+410 teams stay in hotels selected by 410 staff in country.
 We have chosen lodging that offers the services we need and are as close as possible to your service destination.
 You may have to travel some distance each day to reach the 410 Bridge community.

 Teams arriving late will spend their first night in a hotel or guesthouse near the airport, then travel to the service community the following morning.